Car insurance rates at an all-time high, according to new study

 Vorhis said there are some ways drivers can save.

 “First of all, get with your local agent and sit down.
-Go over your coverage, go over what your lifestyle is, what assets you want to protect and what’s important to you, have that relationship,” explained Vorhis.
+Go over your coverage, go over what your lifestyle is, what assets you want to protect and what’s important to you, have that relationship,” Vorhis said.
 “Second, bundling is always a good thing.
 Combining your auto and your homeowners or renters insurance with one company usually gives you the best discounts.”

-For more on the study, visit: The 2019 State of Auto Insurance Report.
+For more on the study, visit 2019 State of Auto Insurance Report.

 Copyright 2019 by WJXT News4Jax - All rights reserved.